 and has tons of glades for tree skiers.
 Recent improvements to Jay include a new

-Hotel Jay and Tram Haus Lodge with a Tram Bar and spa, an indoor waterpark called
+Hotel Jay and Tram Haus Lodge with a Tower Bar and spa, an indoor waterpark called

 The Pumphouse and

 an indoor ice rink Ice Haus.
 Jay has great eastern trail skiing off the Aerial